mus2mg/genetic-algorithm-/README.md

 # genetic-algorithm

-this code can be executed in processing so download it from below
+this code can be executed in directly in python

+anyways if you want something visual to go in check out processing from here :

 ## Installation
 download the package from [here](https://processing.org/download/)